rithmschool/sql_curriculum/Unit-02/01-joins.md

 ### One to Many

-Some common examples
+Some common examples of 1:M

 ### Many to Many

-A common example of a 1:M
+A common example of a M:M

 ### Joins